ASteinheiser/simple-nextjs-user-profile-demo/README.md

 ### Feature execution

 - I'll start by hardcoding an array of "user" data and exporting that from a file.
 Later this should be replaced by a repository/DB layer.
+- Now I can update the GraphQL schema and create the queries that I need.
+I'll also wire them up to their resolvers since it's all in one file at the moment.